The Township of Springwater enforces by-laws around animal control, and approves and inspects kennels.

 Call 911 if you feel a bear poses an immediate threat to personal safety and:

-To report suspected animal abuse, contact:
+To report an animal welfare concern, contact:

-The Ontario SPCA operates on a complaints basis.
+Officers operate on a complaints basis.
 Help the investigating officer by providing as many details as possible, including the type of cruelty witnessed, the date of the incident, where it took place, and who was involved.
 All information remains confidential.